benweier/PresetCommand/readme.md

 Install Preset Command through [Package Control](http://wbond.net/sublime_packages/package_control) or download and extract into your Packages folder.

 # Getting Started
 To get started with Preset Command, run `Manage Presets` from the Command Palette.
-This will open an empty file to begin adding your desired presets.
+This will open an empty file to begin adding presets.

 ```json
 {